chicago-tool-library/circulate/README.md

 * Sendgrid for sending email
 * Amazon S3 for image storage
 * Square for payment processing
-* Gmail and Google Calendar for volunteer scheduling
+* Gmail and Google Calendar for volunteer and appointment shift scheduling
 * Sentry for error collection
 * Skylight for app performance monitoring
 * Imagekit for image resizing and manipulation